kevindeasis/awesome-fullstack/README.md

 ## Contribute

-Contributions are welcome!
+> Contributions are welcome!
 Just do a pull request!
+  - **Working on your first Pull Request?** You can learn how from this *free* series [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github)

 # Front-end tier
 > What people see; User Interface / User Experience / Client Side / Design / Games / Mobile / T.V. / Hardware